kotoMJ/security-showcase-android/android-keystore-compat/readme.md

 ## Android keystore in existing libraries ##
 https://github.com/Q42/Qlassified-Android - wrapper using the same under the hood approach as KeystoreCompat library, but designed rather for saving encrypted data generally.<br/>
-_In comparison:_ **_KeystoreCompat_** _is designed rather for securing login related credentials only(see below mentioned chapter UNSTABLE STORAGE).
+_In comparison:_ **_KeystoreCompat_** _is designed rather to simplify work with the secret(e.g. [login credentials](https://github.com/kotomisak/security-showcase-android)).
-For securing complex data to be stored rather permanently use secured database, e.g. Realm.io._
+For securing complex data to be stored rather permanently use this library with combination of secured persistence(e.g. [Encrypted Realm](https://github.com/kotomisak/db-showcase-android))_

 ## Omit the keystore approach ##
 https://github.com/scottyab/secure-preferences - you can use encryption based on some phrase and encrypt data directly.
-But be careful, this approach force user handle with another secret (besides the own device secret) and list of potential vulnerabilities will be always rather uknown than using the Android defaults.
+But be careful, this approach force developers handle with another secret (besides the own device secret) and list of potential vulnerabilities will be always rather uknown than using the Android defaults.

 ## Licence ##